 The other day, I came across this question on Quora, “How has technology changed search and digital marketing?”
 It got me thinking.
 Marketing has gone through multiple evolutions over the past few decades.
 First, there was print marketing, and then came radio and television marketing.
 The internet revolution in the early 2000s opened up marketing to digital technologies, and it has never been the same.

-Over the last two decades, digital marketers, Digital Marketing Agency and search engine optimisers had to update their approach and strategy with every new technology.
+Over the last two decades, digital marketers, Digital Marketing agencies and search engine optimizers had to update their approach and strategy with every new technology.
 Technology has had a massive influence on digital marketing.
 Marketers who failed to keep up with the rapid growth of technology fell out of the picture.

 Very often, marketers and brands are eager to know what the future of marketing holds?
 Without a crystal ball, we cannot see what the future of digital marketing will look like.
 But, we can make intelligent predictions – and for this, we need to look back before we can go forward.
 In this guide, we look at significant technological developments that have played a crucial role in the evolution of digital marketing to predict how the future will look.

 Search Engine Optimisation has come a long way since the Era of Keyword Stuffing.

 Just a decade ago, SEO was a different game.
 Then came Google’s infamous Panda update in 2011, and nothing will be the same ever again.

 At the start of this decade, SEO companies managed to rig the game with keyword stuffing.
 Google couldn’t do anything about it.
 However, with Panda, Google defined Black Hat SEO tactics and started to penalize the riggers.
 On the other hand, the Panda update started to reward the hard-working ants of SEO – the marketers who provided value to their audience.